Temple Tribal Fusion and Creating Ceremony

 Going through the rights of passage which puberty presented, my parents divorced and it was at this time my lost soul came across a book I will never forget…”Wicca a solitary practitioner’s guide”, by Scott Cunningham.
 This book explained to me the religion of Wicca through pagan origins.
 I learned for the first time that witches were not evil but wise people that cared for the wellbeing of the earth.
 Up until this moment in my life it never occurred to me that any other religions existed, nor that people worshiped gods, elements and the seasons of nature.
 My Soul opened as I cried with relief knowing these ways existed, I felt connected to my spirit again.

 On spring equinox of my junior year in high school, my girlfriend Jenna and I created a ritual to the goddess Isis asking her to guide our lives more specifically.
 A week later we were both in the most traumatic car accident of our lives, and ended up in intensive care with weeks upon months of recovery.
-We received every answer that we had asked of Isis through the recovery and out come of the accident!
-Jenna and I would always joke that we had been hung together as witches in a previous life.
+We received every answer to every wish that we had asked of Isis through the recovery and out come of that car accident!
+For years, Jenna and I would always joke that we had been hung together as witches in a previous life.
 A highway was built over the region of Old Salem, as it turns out, the exact area of the highway where our car crashed was distinctly the same spot where accused witches were once hung!

 When I turned 18 I traveled to Europe and across America’s, and then I arrived in Hawaii, staying for 7 months.
 I worked on organic farms, stayed in a Hare Krishna community, and spent time on nude beaches learning how to fast and meditate.
 Then, I had my first experience of Ayahausca, re-birthing me into Supreme Spiritual Vitality.
 With attempts to focus my new spiritual awareness, I went to Prescott College in Arizona for a year to study environmental awareness, eco-psychology and dance.

-In California I moved in with my former Hawaii friend, Griffin who inspired me to continue my studies of Magick.
-We moved one season to Lake Tahoe where I was offered opportunity to apprentice with the lady of the lake, a real high priestess by the name of “Debbi le Faye’.
+While relocating to California I moved in with my former Hawaii friend, Griffin who inspired me to continue my studies of Magick.
+We moved one season to Lake Tahoe where I was offered opportunity to apprentice with the lady of the lake, a real High Priestess “Debbi le Faye’.
 It was my first time involved in an established coven, and Debbie taught me foremost about the power of the moon ritual, I had practices with the elements , and we celebrated all the pagan holidays.

 Engaging in Native American and Indigenous traditions I have learned to utilize prayer through sacred fire ceremonies, vision quests, sweat lodge, and sacred plant medicines.
-I’m on my third year of vision quest Sacred Fire of Itzachilatlan.
 I am a pipe carrier of the female moondance tradition of Mexico.
 My teacher Carmen Vicente is a Vision Quest leader, Sun Dance chief, and Road Women of the Sacred Fire of Itzachilatlan.
 Working with these traditions, I have gained values, insights and lessons providing a foundation for the ways in which I facilitate “Embodying Healing” through my career in teaching dance and yoga.

 I moved out to grass valley region, and My life forever changed when I met Grace Fae.
 We resurrected our life-times of pain into the Goddess Temple and Created sanctuary for women to gather, feel safe and heal. we created new moon circles for women.
 We brought our vision of the red tent goddess temple to festivals, as we also created belly dance shows together offering our dances to the mother “ISIS”… Kalita Initiated us into the red-tent at women’s camp when I was 22 years old, and that’s when I celebrated what the meaning of my first blood was to me. …..